Ex-broker charged with fraud blames sloppy paperwork

 SCRANTON, Pa.
-(AP) — A former Pennsylvania financial planner who was ordered to pay millions of dollars in damages to customers he allegedly tricked into high-risk investments took the stand at his criminal fraud trial Monday and blamed some of his woes on sloppy paperwork and incompetent or underhanded brokerage companies.
+(AP) — A former Pennsylvania financial planner who was ordered to pay millions of dollars in damages to customers he allegedly tricked into high-risk investments took the stand at his criminal fraud trial Monday and blamed some of his woes on sloppy paperwork.

-Anthony Diaz, who was kicked out of the securities industry in 2015 over persistent customer complaints and rules infractions, is battling an 11-count indictment alleging wire and mail fraud.
+Anthony Diaz, who was kicked out of the securities industry in 2015 over persistent customer complaints and rules infractions, is battling an 11-count federal indictment alleging wire and mail fraud.
 Prosecutors say he told customers he was putting their money in safe investments with guaranteed profits when, in reality, he invested it in high-risk “alternative investments” for which they weren’t qualified.

 Testifying in his own defense, Diaz said the investments he sold were vetted and approved by the brokerages he worked with.
 And he insisted he fully explained the risks to his clients.